Last Updated on July 17, 2021 by PixelPluck

 4. Improve Exposures with the new Highlight-Weighted Metering Mode:

 The D810 adds a brand new metering mode, Highlight-Weighted Metering.
-This mode is designed for certain challenging lighting situations, in order to help retain detail in bright areas and avoid the overexposure of highlights.
+This mode is designed for certain challenging lighting situations, to help retain detail in bright areas and avoid the overexposure of highlights.
 It does this by measuring the brightness in a scene then determining the best exposure level which will prevent the highlights from being overexposed (or “blown-out”).
 This should prove to be a useful metering mode for those who shoot theater and live music performances where the lighting can suddenly and dramatically change, or even remain consistent but be prone to include bright “hot-spots” of illumination on a subject.
 It can also be used in other scenes that include a well-lit subject against a dark background, particularly one that is moving and thus prevents the use of Spot Metering.
 And it can be used at a wedding reception where the bride may be under a spotlight, and you wish to properly expose the scene and the subjects yet retain all the subtle details in the highlights of the wedding dress.
-Also take advantage of the quieter Quiet Shutter Release (Q) and Quiet Continuous Shutter Release (Qc) release modes when in theater, performance, or wedding situations, in order to reduce shutter noise as you take your shots.
+Also take advantage of the quieter Quiet Shutter Release (Q) and Quiet Continuous Shutter Release (Qc) release modes when in theater, performance, or wedding situations, to reduce shutter noise as you take your shots.

 Using Highlight-Weighted Metering Mode, where the camera’s exposure settings are biased to avoid the overexposure of highlights, may result in some of the other areas of the scene (such as the mid-tones) being slightly underexposed.
 However, with the excellent sensor performance of the D810, even at higher ISO settings, you should be able to easily adjust the mid-tone and shadow areas of an image without increasing the appearance of digital noise.
 Shooting in the RAW file format rather than JPEG format will allow you more post-processing flexibility for these adjustments than will image in the JPEG format.
 Note that when using a lens other than a Nikon G, E, or D lens with the D810 set for Highlight-Weighted Metering, the camera will actually use Center-Weighted Metering.